open/close all folders

 Tropes applying to Tiresias:

 So what are you, the one running all the experiments in the background, the one behind all this?

 “You can call me whatever you want, Jordan.
 I’m just a girl who got lucky too.
 All I know is all I do; I’m a parasite, much like you.”Salmacis is some sort of water virus— as far as we know— that 'eats' all of a body of water and replaces it with itself.
 Note: Humans are mostly water.
 Human 'members' of the Hive Mind are referred to as "The Camper."
 Salmacis seems helpful towards the protagonists, and forms a romantic attatchment to Jordan.
 Salmacis turns out to be— or perhaps becomes— the substance of life, itself.
 And even when she dies in Act IV, she's not really all that dead.

 Tropes applying to Salmacis:

 “Of course, Xanadu’s not just a city, not just a world, not just a dimension; Xanadu lives.
 Xanadu flows.
 And if you ever left, it’d be because Xanadu wanted you to.
 It’d be at a means Xanadu provided for you.
-So if someone left, theyd.. well.
+So if someone left, theyd... well.
 They were said to have come out not human anymore.
 Shadows of their former selves, really.”Paradise beyond the Door, the land down the rabbit hole.
-Xanadu is an impossible universes of every remote wonder and terrifying Hell one could ever imagine.
+Xanadu is an impossible universe of every remote wonder and terrifying Hell one could ever imagine.
 The only way to get there is to go through a Door.
 If you go far enough 'down a rabbit hole,' you'll find Xanadu actually starts to make sense.
 Xanadu is Rapture itself, one element of the holy trinity that is the granddaddy of eldritch abominations.

 Tropes applying to Xanadu: